spacexdata/missioncontrol/README.md

 To be able to use the data, we ask you to:

 - put timestamped data on a message bus. and / or
-- provide a json api
+- provide a json api (CORS enabled)

 Some examples